Acer's WMR headset has come a long way, but is limited for now by a sparse ecosystem

 WMR via FCU

-The WMR headsets, from Acer and others, work now only because Microsoft has released the Fall Creators Update for Windows 10.
+The WMR headsets, from Acer and others, work now only because Microsoft has released the Fall Creators Update for Windows 10 ($199.99 at Dell Home).
 That update adds the actual software and support for the headsets, and in conjunction with that, the first round of Mixed Reality apps have entered the Windows App Store.
 For now, you have to get your software from there, and the selection is rather thin.
-There are a bunch of 360-degree video players, a handful of games already available for the HTC Vive or Oculus Rift (including Superhot VR, Arizona Sunshine and Space Pirate Trainer), but not much else.
+There are a bunch of 360-degree video players, a handful of games already available for the HTC Vive ($599.00 at Amazon.com) or Oculus Rift ($393.54 at Walmart) (including Superhot VR, Arizona Sunshine and Space Pirate Trainer), but not much else.

 A Halo-themed free app, called Halo Recruit, has gotten some buzz but only because almost no one has actually played it.
 You get to see a few decent-looking but non-interactive 3D models of Halo characters, then you shoot at 2D targets on a computer screen within the game itself.
 And that's the entire thing.
 It's hard to feel ripped off by a free app, but Halo Recruit somehow manages that feat.